sai-educ/sudoku-game/README.md

 # sudoku-game
-Web-based sudoku game based on HTML, CSS and Javascript
+Web-based sudoku game based on Python for logic; HTML, CSS and Javascript for interface.